 - Languages spoken: English, Spanish, Indonesian on all trips, and also French on the 10 days/9 nights trip

 - Maximum divers per guide: 4

-- Equipment needed: a long wetsuit, dive computer, surface marker buoy and whistle, a ‘reef hook’ (to use on rock only) and the usual diving equipment.
+- Equipment Recommended: 3 to 5 mm long wetsuit, dive computer, surface marker buoy (SMB), whistle, and a ‘reef hook’ (to use on rocks only!)

 - Insurance: Both dive insurance and travel insurance are mandatory.
 We recommend Dive Assure that has plans to cover both - ask us for a quote.